OceanDataTools/openvdm/README.md

 ## Thanks and acknowledgments ##

-OpenVDM is made possible largely by the generosity of the Schmidt Ocean Institute (SOI) who have continuously supported the project's development since 2012.
+OpenVDM is possible thanks to the generosity of the Schmidt Ocean Institute (SOI) who have continuously supported the project's development since 2012.

 Thanks also to the marine technicians from the *R/V Falkor*, *R/V Endeavor*, *R/V Atlantic Explorer* and *R/V OceanXplorer1* for their patience during the early days of development and their continued support and enthusiasm for this project.

-Lastly thanks the UNOLS community who have helped the project since the beginning by sharing their wealth of experience and technical ability in person and through the RVTEC listserv.